Find us on Facebook

-Each golfer will post all golf scores, league and non-league, into the CDGA handicapping system.
-You may be required
+Each golfer must post all golf scores, league and non-league, into the CDGA handicapping system.
+Golfers are required

 Standards of Everyday Play

-The current edition of USGA rules will be followed, modified only be local rules as listed on the Springbrook scorecard.
+The current edition of USGA rules will be followed, modified only by local rules.

 If a rules dispute occurs, play a provisional ball (after announcing your intention to do so) and let the Rules